Uquinix/lotus/docs/system/arm/orangepi.rst

   The Security Identifier value can be read by the guest.
   For example, U-Boot uses it to determine a unique MAC address.

-The above machine-specific options can be specified in qemu-system-arm via the '-global' argument, for example:
+The above machine-specific options can be specified in lotus-system-arm via the '-global' argument, for example:

 .. code-block:: bash

-  $ qemu-system-arm -M orangepi-pc -sd mycard.img \
+  $ lotus-system-arm -M orangepi-pc -sd mycard.img \
        -global allwinner-rtc.base-year=2000

 Running mainline Linux